ambanum/disinfo.quaidorsay.fr/_pages/en/twitter-ads-transparency-center-assessment.md

 > If you are an advertiser that promotes issue ads you need to get certified. (https://business.twitter.com/en/help/ads-policies/restricted-content-policies/political-content/issue-ads-policy-FAQs.html)

-which is consitent with an [annoucement made February 19th, 2019](https://blog.twitter.com/en_us/topics/company/2019/transparency-political-ads.html):
+which is consistent with an [annoucement made February 19th, 2019](https://blog.twitter.com/en_us/topics/company/2019/transparency-political-ads.html):

 > Enforcement of this policy will begin the week commencing March 11th in these countries, after which only certified advertisers will be allowed to run political campaigning ads on our service.